Diggerland Kent, every little boy’s dream and possibly their dad’s, a place where you can drive real diggers!

-We were invited to visit Diggerland Kent and as it is a place that has been on our bucket list for some time we gladly accepted the invitation.
+We were invited to visit and review Diggerland Kent.
+It is a place that has been on our bucket list for some time so we gladly accepted the invitation.

-We decided that as Little E was under two, and she likes to keep us on our toes, we would let her visit nanny for the day whilst we took Ethan to explore Diggerland Kent.
-There are height restrictions in place which meant she would have only have been able to have joined us on three of the rides that we went on.
-I think if she had been three she would have got more out of the visit so we will have to return with her in the future.
+We decided that as Little E was under two, and she likes to keep us on our toes, we would let her visit nanny for the day.
+We would then take Ethan to explore Diggerland Kent as a special treat.
+There are also height restrictions in place.
+This would mean she would have only have been able to have joined us on three of the rides.
+I think if she had been three she wouldn’t have got much out of the visit.
+We have decided we will have to return with her in the future.

 I did have a few reservations about visiting Diggerland as it doesn’t have a queue pass system in place for people with autism.
-I had a quick chat with them online and expressed my concerns and they reassured me that their queues are normally a maximum of fifteen minutes.
-Fifteen minutes are a very long time in Ethan’s world.
-Waiting that long can cause him huge distress but we felt it was a time frame we could hopefully work and hopefully improve his waiting skills.
+I had a quick chat with them online and expressed my concerns.
+They reassured me that their queues are normally a maximum of fifteen minutes.
+Fifteen minutes is a very long time in Ethan’s world.
+Waiting that long can cause him huge distress but we felt it was a time frame we could hopefully work with and hopefully improve his waiting skills.
 With this in mind, as like other attractions, we planned our visit for a Sunday morning as soon as it opened.
 Hoping that this would be a quiet time for our family.

 We started our Diggerland day being welcomed by Duggy and Dotty.
 Ethan was so excited to see them and happily posed for a photo.

-Our first ride of the day was SPINDIZZY, you literary sit in a super-sized digger bucket whilst you get spun round and around.
-Needless to say Ethan loved it!
+Our first ride of the day was SPINDIZZY, you literary sit in a super-sized digger bucket whilst you get spun around and around.
+Needless to say, Ethan loved it!